 These Bylaws were amended by a majority of members attending a meeting of the Committee on January 9, 2013.

 These Bylaws were amended by a majority of members attending a meeting of the Committee on October 9, 2019.

-10- 9-:;xJ/7

-Date
+These Bylaws were amended by a majority of members attending a meeting of the Committee on August 9, 2023.